mojzu/sso/docs/manual/01_introduction.md

 #### Token

-Request authentication using access token returned by user authentication provider, for example local login.
+Request authentication using access token returned by user authentication provider.

 - User authenticates requests to a service using a [JWT][jwt] access token.
 - User generates new access and refresh tokens using a [JWT][jwt] refresh token.